 The 4000 watt generator offered by Champion ranks high on the lists of the best conventional portable generators available on the market.

-The good news is that this unit is fully CARB compliant meaning that if you are based in California you can legally use it there too.
+The unit is fully CARB compliant meaning that if you are based in California you can legally use it there too.

 The generator comes with 3 different types of outlets – 1 x 120V duplex outlet, 1 x 120V twist-lock and an RV outlet.

 As you can see it was designed to cooperate with RVs too.
-However I would personally not recommend it for this purpose and go with an inverter instead.
-One major reason – noise.
+However, I would personally not recommend it for this purpose and go with an inverter instead.
+For one major reason – the noise.

-Inverter generators such as Champion 7553i (FYI – this is my personal favorite generator for RV camping) would be a much better option in such situations.
+Inverter generators such as Champion 75537i (FYI – this is my personal favorite generator for RV camping) would be a much better option in such situations.

 On the other hand, this 4000-watt generator would be a good choice for those for whom long run time is the priority.
 It can run up to 12 hours at 50% load which is a quite impressive number.